charliewang123/NetworkCausalTree/inst/paper/paper.md

 ![Network Causal Tree targeted to all effects](images/nct2.png)

-In this example, the most important heterogeneity driver is `x1`.
+In these examples, the most important heterogeneity driver is `x1`.
 The estimated main treatment effect is strongly positive and close to 2 if if $x1 = 0$, while it is strongly negative and close to -2 for $x1 = 1$ (note that this result is coherent with respect to the previous definition of the parameters related to the `data_generator()` function, `h = 2` and `het = TRUE`)

 Online documentation for the package can be found at [fbargaglistoffi/NetworkCausalTree](https://github.com/fbargaglistoffi/NetworkCausalTree).